TTLabs/EvaporateJS/README.md

 `var evaporate = new Evaporate(config)`

-Where `config` has 3 required properties:

-* **signerUrl**:  a url on your application server which will sign a string with your aws secret key. for example 'http://myserver.com/auth_upload'.
-When using AWS Signature Version 4, this URL must respond with the V4 signing key.

-* **aws_key**:  your aws key, for example 'AKIAIQC7JOOdsfsdf'
+Where `config` minimally consists of `bucket` and `aws_key` and one of the following combinations of signing options:

+1. A custom `signerUrl` that returns the signture or signing response required for the specified `awsSignatureVersion`.
+2. A callback defined using `signResponseHandler`
+3. An AWS Lambda function enabled with `awsLambda` and `awsLambdaFunction`.

+`signerUrl` is not required if using signing methods 2 or 3. `signResponseHandler` can also be provided for additional processing of responses from `signerUrl`.

+Available onfiguration options:

 * **bucket**: the name of your bucket to which you want the files uploaded , for example 'my.bucket.name'.
 Note that the `cloudfront` option will determine where the bucket name appears in the `aws_url`.

-and various configuration options:
+* **aws_key**: your AWS key, for example 'AKIAIQC7JOOdsfsdf'
+* **signerUrl**: a url on your application server which will sign the request according to your chosen AWS signature method (Version 2 or 4).
+For example
+    'http://myserver.com/auth_upload'.
+When using AWS Signature Version 4, this URL must respond with the V4 signing key.
+If you don't want to use a signerURL and want to sign the request yourself, then you sign the request using `signReponseHandler`.

+* **signResponseHandler**: default=null, a method that handles the XHR response with the signature.
+It must return the `base64` encoded signature.
+If you set this option, Evaporate will pass the signature response it received from the `signerUrl` or `awsLambda` methods to your `signResponseHandler`.
+    The method signature is `function (response) { return 'computed signature'; }`.

+    `signResponseHandler` can be used to further process the signature returned from the call to `signerUrl`.

+* **awsLambda**: default=null, An AWS Lambda object, refer to [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
+Refer to section "Using AWS Lambda to Sign Requests" below.
+* **awsLambdaFunction**: default=null, The AWS ARN of your lambda function.
+Required when `awsLambda` has been specified.
 * **logging**: default=true, whether Evaporate outputs to the console.log  - should be `true` or `false`
 * **maxConcurrentParts**: default=5, how many concurrent file PUTs will be attempted
 * **partSize**: default = 6 * 1024 * 1024 bytes, the size of the parts into which the file is broken